michaeljclark/michaeljclark.github.io/asm.md

 ### Load Immediate

+The `li` _(load immediate)_ instruction is an assembler pseudo instruction that is used to synthesize constants.
+The `li` pseudo instruction will emit a sequence starting with `lui` followed by `addi` and `slli` _(shift left logical immediate)_ to construct constants by shifting and adding.

-The following example shows the `li` psuedo instruction which is used to load immediate values:
+The following example shows the `li` psuedo instruction being used to load an immediate value:

 ```
 .section .text